rosberry/butterbroad/README.md

 # ButterBroad

-ButterBroad is a lightweight aggregator for different analytic components such as Facebook, Firebase, Crashlytics e.t.c.
+ButterBroad is a lightweight aggregator for different analytic components such as Facebook, Firebase, e.t.c.

 ## Features
 - Combines different analytics components